rkumar/rbcurse/README.markdown

 first line regarding interpreter first).
 8. As a last resort, I've put up a copy of the gem [here](http://www.benegal.org/files/ncurses-1.2.4.gem).

+(edit: I am told that step 2 installs ncurses-ruby locally, so you don't need to create a gem)

 STEP 2.

    `sudo gem install rbcurse`

- Now go to the the examples folder and execute some examples.
+ Now go to the the `examples` folder and execute some examples.

     cd examples
     ruby test2.rb

+Note: if you are downloading the git repo, you may find that the Manifest.txt does not contain some files, or README.txt has changed to README.markdown.
+I have not been creating a 1.9 gem while testing changes, so the Manifest can be outdated.
+I'll try to keep it updated.

 ## LICENSE: